• Home

 As a full-time writer and blogger, I have started using the peso sign instead of “P” after realizing that ₱ looks cleaner and more professional.
 Hopefully, other writers and journalists will follow suit and use the official symbol for the Philippine peso more frequently.

-How to Type the Peso Sign on a Windows Keyboard
+Type the Peso Sign on a Windows Keyboard

 To type the ₱ symbol on your Windows computer keyboard, hold down the Alt key while pressing 8369 on the numeric keypad or number pad.